demisto/content-docs/docs/partners/adopt.md

 1. Inside your terminal, change your working directory to the root of the Content repository.
 This is the location where you [cloned the forked `content` repository](https://xsoar.pan.dev/docs/tutorials/tut-setup-dev#step-3-clone-the-github-fork-locally).

 2. Look for the pack you want to adopt under the `Packs/` directory.
-You will use the folder name as the second argument to the `adopt_pack.bash` script.
+You will use the folder name as the second argument (`<MyPackName>`) to the `adopt_pack.bash` script.

 3. Run the following `bash` script:

 	```bash
 	./Utils/adopt_pack.bash start <MyPackName>
 	```

+	When the script finishes its execution, it will print a link to GitHub to open a Pull Request with the changes.
+Click on the link or copy it into your browser and fill out the Pull Request form.

 	For example, if we wanted to start adopting the `HelloWorld` Pack, we would run the following command: